Optimal Routing for Delay-Sensitive Traffic in Overlay Networks: Complexity of the POC and Possible Extensions

-We can also consider the case where underlay implements a dynamic policy such as largest queue first, or backpressure policy~\cite{dropbox}.
-The convergence of our proposed algorithms to the optimal policy, i.e., Theorems~\ref{th:2},~\ref{th:4} will continue to hold true in this set-up.
+We can also consider the case where the underlay implements a dynamic policy such as largest queue first, or backpressure policy~\cite{tassi1}.
+The convergence of our proposed algorithms to the optimal policy, i.e., Theorems~\ref{th:2} and \ref{th:4} will continue to hold true in this set-up.
 Denote by $\pi_{ul}$ the policy being implemented at the underlay.
-The proof of Theorem~\ref{th:2} will then be modified by using the fact that for a fixed value of price vector $\lambda$, the steady-state control policy applied to the network is given by $(\pi^\star(\lambda),\pi_{ul})$.
-Since the resulting controlled network still evolves on a finite state-space, and the policy $(\pi^\star(\lambda),\pi_{ul})$ is stationary, it is easily verified that the conclusions of Lemmas~\ref{lemma:2ode}-\ref{lemma:adhoc1}, Theorem~\ref{th:2}, and the results of Section~\ref{sec:repol} hold true.
+The proof of Theorem~\ref{th:2} will then be modified by using the fact that for a fixed value of price vector $\bm{\lambda}$, the steady-state control policy applied to the network is given by $(\pi^\star(\bm{\lambda}),\pi_{ul})$.
+Since the resulting controlled network still evolves on a finite state-space, and the policy $(\pi^\star(\bm{\lambda}),\pi_{ul})$ is stationary, it is easily verified that the results of Section~\ref{sec:repol} hold true in this setting.